 How Does a recording work?

-Once you have booked, we will send you a vimeo link and you can watch straight away and again as often as you like until the course expires on 31st March 2022.
+Once you have booked, we will send you a vimeo link and you can pause, rewind and watch again as often as you like until the session expires on date shown.
 You can watch this on a PC, or tablet and maybe even cast to your Smart TV from your phone.

 You will also be invited to join our Facebook Alumni group so you can share your discoveries with fellow students from around the world.